 WHO WE ARE TODAY

-In Matthew 28:18-20, Jesus made it clear why the church exists: The church exists to “go and make disciples…” That is our mandate.
+In Matthew 28:18-20, Jesus made it clear why the church exists: The church exists to “go and make disciples…” or what we sometimes call “apprentices of Jesus.”
+That is our mandate.
 That is why we exist.
 That is Jesus’ call to his church.
-Therefore, at The Gathering, everything we do as a church must be about discipleship and making more disciples.
-And we believe that this starts in our own neigbourhood (Riverside South), and beyond.
+Therefore, at The Gathering, everything we do as a church must be about discipleship and making more apprentices of Jesus.
+We believe that this starts in our own neigbourhood (Riverside South), and beyond.